LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK06D1-EF+DB.md

 ## Running Unit Tests

-Adding EF should not have broken any of your unit tests.
-But it's good practice to run the tests before pushing our code to the central repository (on GitHub).
+Adding EF should not have broken any of your Quiz unit tests, but it will have broken your unit tests for controller methods that work with data&mdash;comment those tests out for now.
+But it's still good practice to run the tests on the quiz before pushing your code to GitHub.